Structural Integration was founded by Dr Ida Rolf in the USA.

 It is not until a bodyworker has done the full training do they master the art of Structural Integration.
 All practitioners listed on this site are fully trained and accredited in Structural Integration.

-Practitioners once qualified can join our Membership Association; the International Association of Structural Integrators (IASI).
+Practitioners once qualified can join the Membership Association; the International Association of Structural Integrators (IASI).
 They can also take a written exam to become Board Certified Structural Integrator (CM) and carry BCSI (CM) after their name.
 Those who are registered with IASI must complete annual Continuing Education courses to remain registered.
 Each Training School offers advanced classes and qualifications to further a practitioners knowledge and technique.

 There are a number of Schools Worldwide who train people to become Structural Integration Practitioners.
-Listed below are the schools and the qualification students carry after graduation.
+Listed below are the schools and the qualification students carry after graduation.Those schools currently recognised and compliant with IASI's current educational standards have a next to them.

 Anatomy Trains Structural Integration - Anatomy Trains Structural Integration Practitioner